-Subscription and Sale of the Third Series of Notes
+Subscription and Sale of the Fourth Series and Fifth Series of Notes

-Deutsche Bank AG, Singapore Branch, Goldman Sachs (Singapore) Pte. and Morgan Stanley Asia (Singapore) Pte. (each a "Joint Lead Manager") have, pursuant to a subscription agreement dated November 17, 2009, agreed with the Issuer and the Guarantor, subject to the satisfaction of certain conditions, to subscribe for the third series of Notes to be issued under the Program.
+DBS Bank Ltd. (the "Lead Manager") has pursuant to subscription agreements dated November 24, 2009, agreed with the Issuer and the Guarantor, subject to the satisfaction of certain conditions, to subscribe for the fourth series and fifth series of Notes to be issued under the Program.